Reconstructibility of matroid polytopes: Reconstructing matroid polytopes

 It is straight forward to check that the two polytopes $P(M)$ and $Q$ have isomorphic graphs. \end{example}

 The above example is minimal in the sense that matroid polytopes with eight or fewer vertices are reconstructible from their graphs and dimension.
-We end this article with a last example that shows that hypersimplices are not reconstructible from their graphs and with related open questions. \begin{example} Consider the hypersimplex $\Delta(2,5)$, which is a 4-dimensional polytope with ten vertices and ten facets.
-Five of those facets are tetrahedra and the other five are octahedra.
+This can be verified by checking all polytopes with eight or fewer vertices \cite{MiyataMoriyamaFukuda:2013}.
+We end this article with a last example that shows that hypersimplices are not reconstructible from their graphs, and with two related open questions. \begin{example} Consider the hypersimplex $\Delta(2,5)$, which is a 4-dimensional polytope with ten vertices and ten facets.
+Five of these facets are tetrahedra and the other five are octahedra.